jhu-saw/sawForceDimensionSDKROS2/README.md

 # sawForceDimensionSDKROS2

-:warning: This repository is now obsolete, ROS 2 support is now part of the core repository [sawForceDimensionSDK] (https://github.com/jhu-saw/sawForceDimensionSDK).
+:warning: This repository is now obsolete, ROS 2 support is now part of the core repository [sawForceDimensionSDK](https://github.com/jhu-saw/sawForceDimensionSDK).